yair-levi/filetracker/README.md

     # we're filtering out all the changes on files with "_DUP_#"

-I'm using pickle module for saving snapshot of directory, if application is failed or down, application take the last state from pickle file, pickle file name is md5 of the tracked directory. please note, when you start track a new directory all existing file will send to worker and process of mapping duplicate file will start.
+I'm using the pickle module for saving a snapshot of the directory, if the application is failed or is down, the application takes the last state from the pickle file, the pickle file name is md5 of the tracked directory. please note, when you start tracking a new directory all existing files will send to the worker, and the process of mapping duplicate files will start.

 --------------